 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In the spring and fall, project staff from the International Crane Foundation and the U.S. Fish and Wildlife Service track and monitor the released cranes in an effort to learn as much as possible about their unassisted journeys and the habitat choices they make both along the way and on their summering and wintering grounds.
+In the spring and fall, staff from the International Crane Foundation and the U.S. Fish and Wildlife Service track and monitor the released cranes to learn as much as possible about their unassisted journeys and the habitat choices they make both along the way and on their summering and wintering grounds.
 All birds have unique combinations of colored bands as well as a radio transmitter.
 Not all transmitters are functional, however, so public sightings of whooping cranes are of great help in tracking these birds.
-If someone observes a whooping crane in Indiana, report them at: http://www.fws.gov/midwest/whoopingcrane/sightings/sightingform.cfm
+If someone observes a whooping crane in Indiana, report them at www.fws.gov/midwest/whoopingcrane/sightings/sightingform.cfm

 Anyone who encounters a whooping crane in the wild should give them the respect and distance they need.
 Do not approach birds on foot within 200 yards; try to remain in your vehicle; do not approach in a vehicle within 100 yards.
 Also, please remain concealed and do not speak loudly enough that the birds can hear you.
 Finally, do not trespass on private property in an attempt to view whooping cranes.